AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_IdentityProvider.md

 ## `Add Identity Provider to Tenant`

-Add an existing Identity Provider to a Tenant.
-This Identity Provider
+Add an existing identity provider to a tenant.
+This identity provider
             will be available in the Home Realm Discovery Page for users to sign-in or sign-up.